National Security Authority definition

 More Definitions of National Security Authority

-National Security Authority means the authority of each Party referred to in Article 4 of this Agreement which is responsible for the implementation and supervision of this Agreement;
+National Security Authority means the Governmental Authority of each Party responsible for the implementation and supervision of this Agreement;

 National Security Authority means a structural unit of a governmental authority designated by the Government of the Republic, which is assigned to organise and supervise the protection of classified information of foreign states;

-National Security Authority means the Administrative Entity that in accordance with the national laws and regulations is responsible for the implementation and supervision of this Agreement.
+National Security Authority means the state authority that in accordance with national laws and regulations is responsible for the implementation and supervision of this Agreement.
 Such authorities are listed in Article 5 of this Agreement.

 National Security Authority.
-(NSA) means the Government authority of a Party with ultimate responsibility for the security of Classified Information in accordance with this Agreement and the national laws and regulations that apply to that authority.
+(NSA) means the Government authority of a Party with ultimate responsibility for the security of Classified Information in accordance with the provisions of this Agreement and the national laws and regulations that apply to that authority.
 A NSA may also undertake some of the responsibilities of a CSA.

 National Security Authority means a structural unit of the Ministry of Defence, designated